 Proving the trademark was used for commercial purposes is a statutory requirement that needs to be met when pursuing a trademark infringement claim.
 The statutory requirement is included under the Lanham Act and is derived out of the congressional power of regulating interstate commerce.
 To meet this requirement, you must provide evidence that can prove that the alleged infringement activities have a significant impact on your interstate commerce.
 The interstate commerce activities that classify as infringing are:

 This element carries the most weightage in a trademark infringement claim and decides the direction in which the decision will swing.
 A likelihood of confusion is established when you prove that the consumers are likely to associate the product or service using the infringed mark with a different brand/source.
 The court uses two different standards for determining the likelihood of confusion depending upon whether the infringed items directly compete or have no direct competition with the trademarked product or service.

-Now that you have an idea of how strong your trademark infringement claim is, let’s discuss the legal remedies that you can demand.
-There are numerous legal remedies that you can demand from the infringer but some of the most common and effective ones are:
+Now that you understand how strong your trademark infringement claim is let’s discuss the legal remedies you can demand.
+There are numerous legal remedies that you can demand from the infringer, but some of the most common and effective ones are: